TGGamer1/Dots/README.md

 Enjoy your setup! 🚀

-P.S The Scripts were written in Arch and have not been tested in other distros as of 23-10-2025.
+**P.S The Scripts were written in Arch and have not been tested in other distros as of now.**